-Also as mentioned in Note 1, subsection d) Monex, S.A.B. successfully carried out the third Public Offer of Stock Certificates under the key of blackboard MONEX 17, when placing in the market the totality of \$1,000 at TIIE28 + 160 bp with a term of 3 years.
+As mentioned in Note 1, subsection d) Monex, S.A.B. successfully carried out the third Public Offer of Stock Certificates under the ticker symbol MONEX 17, when placing in the market the totality of \$1,000 at TIIE28 + 160 bp with a term of 3 years.